Open-source ventilator: COVID-19 pandemic

 Born of urgency, numerous alternative and open design ventilators were developed during the COVID-19 pandemic.
 These cheaper alternatives shown various balances between complete reproduction of state of the art medical ventilators with pressure curve, humidification, mechanisation, vitals monitoring, cost effectiveness, supply chain availability for parts in time of medical shortage, ease of assembly, and other aspects.

-On March 16, 2020, the Open Source Ventilator Ireland (OSV) group was formed initially with the goal of building a focus team in Ireland to begin development on what was termed the “Field Emergency Ventilator (FEV)”.
+On March 16, 2020, the Open Source Ventilator Ireland (OSV) group was formed initially with the goal of building a focus team in Ireland to begin development on what was termed the "Field Emergency Ventilator (FEV)".
 Inspired by the initial efforts of the Open Source Medical Supplies (OSCMS), which initially focused on developing open ventilators but quickly refocusing mainly on the local production of Personal Protective Experiment (PPE).
 OSV Ireland partnered with the OpenLung team in Canada, who were developing and publishing open source designs via GitLab.
 The group quickly grew amassing volunteer engineers, designers and medical professionals with the goal of developing new, low resource medical interventions to support a perceived lack of mechanical ventilation equipment globally.
 The well-known Bag Valve Mask (BVM) quickly became the core functional component of their design, with the goal of utilizing 3D printed and traditionally manufactured components for localized assembly of the systems to maximise potential manufacturing capabilities around the globe.
 The Open Source Ventilator Ireland (OSV) group evolved into TeamOSV, to fully incorporate both ventilator and other covid related medical equipment.

 The FOSS Initiative OpenVentilator.io project began on March 19, after two weeks of research.
 Jeremias Almadas had posted some drafts he made on the Open Source COVID-19 Medical Supplies forum.
 Marcos Mendez contacted him to join efforts to develop a solution that could be reproduced on a very high scale.
 This project later became the "OpenVentilator Spartan Model".

-With the COVID-19 pandemic a new challenge had just arisen, this was no longer to manufacture ventilator, after all, these are manufactured since biblical times, including since the 1960s models like the Bird MK VII were already consolidated with an enviable engineering that is very simple.

-The challenge now was to design an item that solves a problem on a global scale.
-Manufactured on a very large scale and with parts found in small towns and villages.
-These were the premises assumed by some projects like OpenVentilator.io.